SuperManito/LinuxMirrors/docs/use/index.en.md

     ---

-    Please run this script using the `root` account.
-Switch commands are `sudo -i` or `su root`.
-Different systems use different commands because some systems do not set a password for the root account during initial installation (e.g., Ubuntu) or disable `root` account login by default.
+    Please run this script using the `root` account, switching between the `sudo -i` and `su root` commands, as the commands vary depending on the system.
+Also, avoid directly running one-click commands such as `sudo bash <(xxx)` using `sudo`.

 -   :material-numeric-2:{style="color: #5b84f5" .lg} __It is recommended to use a modern `SSH` client__